Can Demographic Factors Improve Text Classification? Revisiting Demographic Adaptation in the Age of Transformers: Introduction

 \section{Introduction}

-Demographic factors like social class, education, income, age, or gender categorize people into specific groups or populations.
+Demographic factors like social class, education, income, age, or gender, categorize people into specific groups or populations.
 At the same time, demographic factors both shape and are reflected in our language \cite[e.g.,][]{trudgill, eckert}.
-For instance, people actively tailor their language to match what is acceptable in groups they identify with (e.g., age groups; cf. \emph{linguistic homophily}).
-At the same time, many linguistic features are beyond people's control, but mark them clearly as members of a certain group (e.g., dialect terms).

 A large body of work focused on modeling demographic language variation, especially the correlations between words and demographic factors~\cite[\emph{inter alia}]{bamman-etal-2014-distributed, garimella-etal-2017-demographic, welch-etal-2020-compositional}.
 In a similar vein, \newcite{volkova-etal-2013-exploring} and \newcite{hovy-2015-demographic} demonstrated that explicitly incorporating demographic information in language representations improves performance on downstream NLP tasks, e.g., topic classification or sentiment analysis.
-However, these observations were made for approaches that leveraged gender-specific lexica to specialize word embeddings and relied on text encoders (e.g., recurrent networks) that have not been pretrained for (general purpose) language understanding.
-The benefits of demographic specialization have not been tested with Transformer-based~\citep{Transformer} pretrained language models (PLMs), which (i)~have seen immense amounts of text in pretraining and (ii)~have been shown to excel on the vast majority of NLP tasks, even surpassing human performance in some cases~\citep{wang-etal-2018-glue}.
+However, these observations rely on approaches that leverage gender-specific lexica to specialize word embeddings and text encoders (e.g., recurrent networks) that have not been pretrained for (general purpose) language understanding.
+To date, the benefits of demographic specialization have not been tested with Transformer-based~\citep{Transformer} pretrained language models (PLMs), which have been shown to excel on the vast majority of NLP tasks and even surpass human performance in some cases~\citep{wang-etal-2018-glue}.